WAND (TV): Subchannels

+WAND's transmitter is located along I-72, between Oreana and Argenta.
 The station's signal is multiplexed:

 WAND hosts a subchannel of WRSP-TV and is in turn hosted in ATSC 3.0 (NextGen TV) as part of the market's ATSC 3.0 (NextGen TV) deployment, which launched in December 2022.

 Analog-to-digital conversion

-WAND shut down its analog signal, over UHF channel 17, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was pushed back to June 12, 2009).
+WAND shut down its analog signal, over UHF channel 17, on February 17, 2009, the original target digital television transition date.
 The station's digital signal remained on its pre-transition UHF channel 18, using virtual channel 17.
 On June 6, 2011, the FCC granted WAND a construction permit to move its digital frequency back to channel 17 with the UHF digital maximum power of one million watts.

 WAND relocated its signal from channel 17 to channel 20 on January 17, 2020, as a result of the 2016 United States wireless spectrum auction.